Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Applications

 We now revisit the Kottwitz conjecture discussed in \S\ref{secitonautnciniauotenries} and \S\ref{Kottwisniconeidinfs}.
-Following \cite{MHN24}, we combine the compatibility result and the Act-functors defined in \S\ref{snihsnfifies} to describe the complexes of $G(K)\times W_{E_\mu}$-module $\bx R\Gamma(G, b, \mu)[\rho]$ without passing to the Grothendieck group and without the condition that $\mu$ is minuscule.
-We adopt the notation from~\S\ref{local-abglancorrepsodeifn}, but without modulo outer automorphisms in Case O2, because we now have the unambiguous LLC Theorem~\ref{LLCienifheis}.
+We combine the compatibility result and the Act-functors defined in \S\ref{snihsnfifies} to describe the complex of $G(K)\times W_{E_\mu}$-modules $\bx R\Gamma_c(G, b, \mu)[\rho]$ without passing to the Grothendieck group and without the condition that $\mu$ is minuscule.
+We adopt the notation from~\S\ref{local-abglancorrepsodeifn}, but without quotienting by outer automorphisms in Case O2, because we now have the unambiguous LLC Theorem~\ref{LLCienifheis}.
 In particular, $K$ is a non-Archimedean local field with residue characteristic $p$, and $\ell$ is a rational prime different from $p$ with a fixed isomorphism $\iota_\ell: \bb C\xr\sim \ovl{\bb Q_\ell}$.

 We first recall the following general result of Hansen~\cite[Theorem 1.1]{Han20}.